Pavillon de Flore: Sculpture

-Southern facade
+Southern façade

 In addition to the celebrated Triumph of Flora and above it, Jean-Baptiste Carpeaux sculpted the monumental composition crowning the pavilion's southern pediment.
 It represents "Imperial France bringing light to the world and protecting Science, Agriculture and Industry" (La France impériale portant la lumière dans le monde et protégeant les Sciences, l'Agriculture et l'Industrie) and was explicitly inspired by Michelangelo's creations in the Medici Chapel of San Lorenzo, Florence.
-Carpeaux received the commission for that group in 1863, presented the model in May 1865, and executed the sculpture in stone in 1865-1866.
+Carpeaux received the commission for that group in 1863, presented the model in May 1865, and executed the sculpture in stone in 1865–1866.

-Sphinges of Sebastopol
+Sphinxes of Sebastopol

-Immediately to the pavilion's west are two monumental sphinges in white marble.
+Immediately to the pavilion's west are two monumental sphinxes in white marble.
 They were manufactured in 1845 by the Cammi workshop in Carrara, installed in front of the Naval Library of Sevastopol, and seized there by General Aimable Pélissier in 1855 during the Crimean War.
 They were brought to Paris as war spoils and initially kept in the Louvre's Assyrian Room, then in front of the recently built Orangerie of the Tuileries, together with other Crimean war spoils.
-In 1867, on the occasion of Alexander II of Russia's visit of the Exposition Universelle, the sphinges were brought inside the Orangerie to avoid offending the Czar's sensitivities; later that year, Louvre architect Hector Lefuel placed them on the sides of the entrance to the private garden of the Tuileries Palace, now part of the Tuileries Garden.
+In 1867, on the occasion of Alexander II of Russia's visit of the Exposition Universelle, the sphinges were brought inside the Orangerie to avoid offending the Tsar's sensitivities; later that year, Louvre architect Hector-Martin Lefuel placed them on the sides of the entrance to the private garden of the Tuileries Palace, now part of the Tuileries Garden.
 In 1877, the western sphinx was moved farther west when that entrance was replaced by the wider rue des Tuileries, now named after General Émile Lemonnier.
 It bears impacts of shots fired during the Liberation of Paris in August 1944.
 The eastern sphinx was warehoused in 1986 during the remodeling of the avenue, and reinstalled in August 2021.

-These sphinges inspired John Hay's The Sphinx of the Tuileries, an anti-Napoleon III poem written during his stay in Paris between 1865 and 1867.
+These sphinxes inspired John Hay's "The Sphinx of the Tuileries", an anti-Napoleon III poem written during his stay in Paris between 1865 and 1867.